 What breeds of horse are curly horses?

-While curly horses are recognized as their own breed – and have a bloodline-based registry called the American Baskir curly registry and a trait-based registry called the International Curly Horse Organization – the curly trait can pop up in many other horse breeds – mostly due to the curly trait being recessive in Mustang bloodlines.
-Because of this, many horse breeds – particularly American breeds – carrying some Mustang blood.
+Curly horses are recognized as their own breed.
+There is a bloodline-based registry called the American Baskir curly registry and a trait-based registry called the International Curly Horse Organization.
+Also, the curly trait can pop up in many other horse breeds – mostly due to the curly trait being recessive in Mustang bloodlines.
 The curly trait most often pops up unexpectedly in Mustangs, Missouri Fox trotters and Morgan horses.

 How do you groom a curly horse?

-Although there are a few special considerations in grooming curly horses – especially when it comes to the thick ringlets of mane that many have, for the most part, grooming a curly horse is just like grooming a horse that does not have curly fur.
+There are a few special considerations in grooming curly horses – especially when it comes to the thick ringlets of mane.
+However, for the most part, grooming a curly horse is just like grooming a horse that does not have curly fur.
 Basic grooming practices like picking hooves, currying, and brushing are just the same.
 You can read more about unique curly horse grooming needs in our article on caring for a curly horse mane.

 How much does a Curly Horse cost?